Guided sequential ABC schemes for intractable Bayesian models: Sequential ABC schemes

-Some notable SMC-ABC proposal samplers for $\theta_t^{**}\sim q_t(\cdot|\theta_{t-1}^*)$ are detailed in the Supplementary Material.
-Here, we briefly recall the two that provide a useful comparison with our novel methods introduced in Sections \ref{sec:guided-samplers}.
+Notice that, in \eqref{eq:importance-weight}, the denominator has to be evaluated anew for each accepted $\theta^{(i)}$.
+One of the measures of the effectiveness of an importance or an SMC sampler is the ``effective sample size'' (ESS), where $1\leq \mathrm{ESS}\leq N$, the larger the ESS the better.
+At iteration $t$, this is traditionally approximated as $\mathrm{\widehat{ESS}}_t=1/\left(\sum_{j=1}^N (w_t^{(j)})^2\right)$, however alternatives are explored in \cite{martino2017effective}.\\ Some notable SMC-ABC proposal samplers for $\theta_t^{**}\sim q_t(\cdot|\theta_{t-1}^*)$ are detailed in the Supplementary Material L. Here, we briefly recall the two samplers that provide a useful comparison with our novel methods introduced in Sections \ref{sec:guided-samplers}.
 Some of the most interesting work for the construction of such samplers is in \cite{filippi2013optimality}, where particles randomly picked from the previous iterations are perturbed with Gaussian proposals with several proposed tuning of the covariance matrix, improving on \cite{beaumont2009adaptive}.
 As a first approach, \cite{filippi2013optimality} propose the full $\theta^{**}$ by generating at iteration $t$ from the $d_\theta$-dimensional Gaussian $q(\theta|\theta^*)\equiv \mathcal{N}(\theta^*,2\Sigma)$, with $\Sigma$ being the empirical weighted covariance matrix from the particles accepted at iteration $t-1$.
-This results in the importance weights in equation \eqref{eq:importance-weight} of the main text becoming (with the usual notation abuse) $\tilde{w}^{(i)}_t = \pi(\theta^{(i)}_t)/\sum_{j=1}^N {w}_{t-1}^{(j)}\mathcal{N}(\theta^{(i)}_t;\theta^{(j)}_{t-1},2\Sigma_{t-1})$, where in our work $\mathcal{N}(x;a,b)$ denotes the probability density function of a Gaussian distribution with mean $a$ and covariance matrix $b$ evaluated at $x$.
+This results in the importance weights \eqref{eq:importance-weight} becoming (with the usual notation abuse) $\tilde{w}^{(i)}_t = \pi(\theta^{(i)}_t)/\sum_{j=1}^N {w}_{t-1}^{(j)}\mathcal{N}(\theta^{(i)}_t;\theta^{(j)}_{t-1},2\Sigma_{t-1})$, where $\mathcal{N}(x;a,b)$ denotes the probability density function of a Gaussian distribution with mean $a$ and covariance matrix $b$ evaluated at $x$.
 In our experiments, this proposal embedded into SMC-ABC is denoted \texttt{standard}, being in some way a baseline approach.
 Having $\theta^{**}_t\sim \mathcal{N}(\theta^*_{t-1},2\Sigma_{t-1})$ implies that the mean of the proposal sampler exploits ``local'' features, since perturbed draws lie within an ellipsis centred in $\theta^{*}_t$, while its covariance matrix is still global.
-To obtain a ``local'' covariance, \cite{filippi2013optimality} proposed the ``optimal local covariance matrix'' (\texttt{olcm}).
+To obtain a ``local'' covariance, \cite{filippi2013optimality} proposed the ``optimal local covariance matrix'' (\texttt{olcm}) sampler.
 The key feature of this sampler is that each proposed particle $\theta^{**}$ arises from perturbing $\theta^*$ using a Gaussian distribution having a covariance matrix that is specific to $\theta^*$ (hence ``local''), rather than being tuned on all particles accepted at $t-1$ as in the \texttt{standard} sampler.
 To construct the \texttt{olcm}, \cite{filippi2013optimality} define the following weighted set of particles of size $N_0\leq N$ at iteration $t-1$